Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide_app_insights.md

 ### New features

-There are a variety of new features in version 1.0 of the Monitor Query library.
+There are various new features in version 1.0 of the Monitor Query library.
 Some include:

 - The ability to execute a batch of queries with the `LogsQueryClient.query_batch()` API.
 - The ability to configure the retry policy used by the operations on the client.